ACHD (Adult Congenital Heart Disease Service) Clinic

 This is a general term for a range of birth defects that affect the normal working of the heart and great vessels.
 Congenital means a condition that is present at birth.
 Most people with congenital heart disease are well but will need lifelong specialist care.
 This is to help identify and treat any problems that may arise.
 The frequency of follow-up is determined by your condition and your symptoms.

-What do GUCH and ACHD stand for?
+What does ACHD stand for?

 How can I be referred to the service?